4dn-dcic/foursight/docs/actions.md

 ```

 ### Viewing action results
-The results of run actions can be seen using the `Toggle latest action` button in the linked check on the Foursight UI.
-This box will always show the most recent run of the linked action in JSON form.
+The results of run actions can be seen directly on the check result usingt the Foursight UI.
+If there has been an action run using the check result, a `Toggle associated action` button will appear that will show the result of the action.
+If an associated action has been run, you will not be able to run another action from the check result; to run a new action, you must first run the check again.
+In addition, a `Toggle latest action` button will also be displayed that shows the most recent action run -- this is not necessarily the action run from the check you are viewing!